BioJulia/PopGen.jl/docs/io/file_import.md

 You're encouraged to use functions, but PopGen.jl also provides you with an all-encompassing wrapper  called `read_in()`.

-::: details file_import alias
+:::note file_import alias
-The name "read_in" is short and sweet, but isn't the most descriptive, so we provide a more explicitly-named alias `file_import()`.
+The name `read_in` is short and sweet, but isn't the most descriptive, so we provide a more explicitly-named alias `file_import()`.
 Feel free to use whichever you like best.
 :::

 ```julia